 These are the ingredients I used to make these deliciously nutty chocolate brownies:

-- Slivered almonds
+- Ground almonds (almond meal)

-Mixing the almond brownies batter
+Mixing the batter

-- Sift flour, cocoa powder, and salt into a bowl.
+- Sift flour, cocoa powder, and salt into a large bowl.
 Add ground almonds and mix all ingredients with a whisk.
 Set aside.

 - Separately, dry roast the slivered almonds over very low heat or in the oven for a few minutes until they turn slightly brown.
 Remove from heat and let them cool.